 Back then I praised Series 25, Episode 20, Brick Like Me, in which I noted the parallels between the episode and the 1955 Frederik Pohl short story The Tunnel Under the World, with its exploration (as in Brick Like Me) of the horrors of unfettered capitalism.

 Trash of the Titans is the 22nd episode of the 9th season of the Simpsons, from 1998.
 It is the 200th episode overall.
 Do the producers make a special effort with round-numbered episodes?
 Maybe they do: Brick Like Me was episode 550.

 Trash of the Titans looks at what can happen when democracy goes wrong:

 (i) an evil corporation, trying to fill a lull in sales of its useless toys, cards and gifts over the summer, invents “Love Day” to boost sales (a naive executive who argues they should accept the lull – “hey, we’re making enough money, right?” is ejected by goons).
 Shortly after, the Simpsons are celebrating “Love Day”, despite Lisa pointing out that “the stores just invented this holiday to make money”.
 The family exchange gifts, which they unwrap and discard, generating huge amounts of garbage;

-(ii) following an argument with the bin men, Homer runs for Springfield sanitary commissioner against the worthy and efficient incumbent.
+(ii) following an argument with the bin men, Homer runs for Springfield sanitary commissioner against the efficient incumbent.
 Homer’s slogan, designed to “appeal to all the lazy slobs out there” is “Can’t someone else do it?”
 He ridicules his opponent with personal attacks (“you told people I lured children into my gingerbread house”, complains the incumbent later.
 “That was just a lie”, says Homer).
 When the incumbent tells the electorate they have a choice between “an experienced public servant” or “a bunch of crazy promises” from “a sleazy lunatic”, the electorate vote in Homer in a landslide.
 His chaotic efforts leads to an environmental catastrophe and Homer is thrown out of office.

 The episode contains some fine gags (Homer: “It’s just like David and Goliath, only this time, David won!”)